Home > Frequently Asked Questions

 What are the different types of online learning courses?

-Courses are designated as online and delivered on Blackboard.
+Courses are designated as online and delivered on Canvas.

 How do I submit the assignments for my course?

-Students registered for online learning courses should consult their course syllabus on Blackboard for detailed instructions.
+Students registered for online learning courses should consult their course syllabus on Canvas for detailed instructions.

 Assignments for NOVA Online learning courses not submitted online can be mailed to the NOVA Online Office, 8333 Little River Turnpike, Annandale VA 22003 or can be dropped off in-person at 3922 Pender Drive, Fairfax, VA 22030 during business hours.
 Assignments faxed to the NOVA Online office must include a cover sheet with the course number, instructor name, and number of pages being transmitted to 703-323-3392.